-These mushroom dumplings are bursting with savory flavour.
+These vegan mushroom dumplings are bursting with savory flavour.
 Shiitake mushrooms impart a rich, distinct flavour, while wood ear fungus add texture and napa cabbage and carrots give the dumplings juicy sweetness.
 The ingredients are pretty common in vegetarian Chinese cooking, but for good reason.
 These dumplings are perfect as a dish for dim sum or just keep them in your freezer for convenient any-time snack.

 Dumplings are my favourite food group, and for me, it is an essential food group.
 More than just for eating, dumplings represent time spent with family, laughing and teasing, seeing who had the best dumpling wrapping skills.
 Mine were never the nicest but it was almost more fun to see my little deformed pieces of dough and filling turn into plump, cooked morsels of deformed deliciousness.
 Dumplings impart an important lesson: Looks don’t matter, it’s what’s on the inside that counts.